 Features of cryostats

-When you need to rent one of these devices for your lab, it is important to think about the temperatures you will need to cool your items to, as well as how often you will need to use the device.
+When you need to rent or lease one of these devices for your lab, it is important to think about the temperatures you will need to cool your items to, as well as how often you will need to use the device.
 In some cases, you may find it easier to have more than one of these devices in the lab, particularly if you are working in a large setting with multiple people who may need to use the cryostat.

 How cryostats work